 Learning About Animal Habitats

-For instance, in our study of animal habitats, my son sorted the animal cards that are included in the Nancy Larson Science curriculum.
-(I LOVE that everything is included!)
-He had a pile of cards for grasslands, one for forests, one for desert and a last one for water/ice habitats.
-As he looked at how the animals were grouped together, he noticed that many of his favorite animals all lived in the same habitat – water and ice.
-That prompted us to learn some more.
+For instance, in our study of animal habitats, my son sorted the animal cards that are a free download here.
+He had a pile of cards for grasslands, one for forests, one for desert and a last one for freshwater habitats.
+As he looked at how the animals were grouped together, he noticed that many of his favorite animals all lived in the same habitat and that prompted him to want to learn more about arctic and freshwater habitats.

-We knew we wanted to learn more about what animals lived in water and ice habitats, so we started looking for information in different places.
+We knew we wanted to learn more about what animals lived in freshwater and arctic habitats, so we started looking for information in different places.

 Gathering information is great, but students need to be able to show what they have learned.
 Testing is one way, but a boring for a second grade boy.
 We like hands-on activities to explore and learn, as well as show how much we have learned.